To ask the Prime Minister if he will make a statement on the Government’s implementation of the Lammy review.

 Youth clubs have a very important role to play in keeping children off the streets and out of the criminal justice system.
 Just before we went into lockdown, I took the Home Secretary to an inspirational youth club in my constituency, the Harrow Club.
 Does my hon.
 Friend agree with me about the importance of youth clubs?

-Does the Minister agree that it is essential that every community must feel heard, valued and understood?
+Does the Minister agree that it is essential for every community to feel heard, valued and understood?
 Can he outline the Government’s strategy to ensure that we have enough community workers and community police in every area of the UK to build community confidence, and outline how he believes this can be achieved?

 This Government absolutely share that view, which is why we are committed to recruiting an additional 20,000 police officers—and, by the way, that process is making excellent progress.
 That will allow more officers to get out into communities to build up that crucial community intelligence to ensure that individuals are kept out of crime and victims are protected.

-Following on from the previous question, the review talks about building trust between the police and young people.
+This follows on from the previous question.
+The review talks about building trust between the police and young people.
 What consideration has my hon.
 Friend given to assigning a police officer to a year group in each school who could then build relationships with that year group throughout their school career?

 We have seen a 69% increase in the number of black people stopped and searched over the past five years.
 At the same time, there has been a 69% decrease in the number of white people stopped and searched.
 Is it correct that the use of racial profiling to stop and search people is a waste of resources?
 If that is true, why the delay?